gamesys-training/hello-kitty/README.md

 # hello-kitty
-wide eyed and happy cats with machetes
+Wide eyed and happy cats with machetes
 All working towards world domination